ImagingDataCommons/highdicom/docs/seg.rst

 Segments
 --------

-A SEG image encodes one or more distinct image regions of an image, which are known as *segments*.
-A single segment could represent, for example, a particular organ (liver, lung, kidney), tissue (fat, muscle, bone), or abnormality (tumor, infarct).
+A SEG image encodes one or more distinct regions of an image, which are known as *segments*.
+A single segment could represent, for example, a particular organ or structure (liver, lung, kidney, cell nucleus), tissue (fat, muscle, bone), or abnormality (tumor, infarct).
 Elsewhere the same concept is known by other names such as *class* or *label*.

 Each segment in a DICOM SEG image is represented by a separate 2D *frame* (or set of *frames*) within the Segmentation image.
 One important ramification of